docsforadobe/premiere-plugin-guide/docs/universals/pixel-aspect-ratio.md

 # Pixel Aspect Ratio

 Pixel Aspect Ratio (PAR) is usually represented as a rational number, with a numerator and a denominator.

+!!! note
-Note that several PAR values were changed in CS4 to match broadcast standards.
+    Several PAR values were changed in CS4 to match broadcast standards.

 Here are some examples of pixel aspect ratios:

 - NTSC DV 0.9091 PAR is (10, 11)
 - NTSC DV Widescreen 1.2121 PAR is (40, 33)